 CALIFORNIA - Pool Water Recycling proudly services Santa Ana, Yorba Linda, Laguna Hills, Laguna Niguel, Dana Point, Huntington Beach, Newport Beach, Balboa, Corona del Mar, Laguna Beach, Irvine, Los Angeles, Burbank, Pasadena, Glendale, Culver City, Anaheim, Calabasas, Beverly Hills, and Malibu.

-ARIZONA - Pool Water Recycling proudly services Phoenix, Scottsdale, Glendale, Peoria, Sun City, Surprise, Avondale, Buckeye, Goodyear, and Tempe
+ARIZONA - Pool Water Recycling proudly services Phoenix, Scottsdale, Glendale, Peoria, Sun City, Surprise, Avondale, Buckeye, Goodyear, Mesa, and Tempe